 Inspired by the Pope’s call on every parish to host one refugee family, guided by her institution’s Quaker tradition, and animated by the Arab-Islamic word for campus (حرم) which means “sanctuary,” Diya Abdo, professor of English at Guilford College in Greensboro, North Carolina, U.S.A founded Every Campus A Refuge, an initiative which calls on every college and university around the world to host one refugee family on their campus grounds and to assist them in resettlement.
 Now, more than ever, colleges and universities can play a pivotal role in housing and resettling refugees.

-Thus far, Guilford College has hosted 52 refugees total (26 of them children between the ages of 10 months and 17 years).
-The hosted families have come from Africa and the Middle East, including two Syrian families.
+Thus far, ECAR’s flagship chapter Guilford College has hosted 66 refugees in total, with an additional 16 Afghan evacuees hosted in 2022.
 Our campus community assisted them in their resettlement in Greensboro and continues to maintain connections with them after their “graduation” from the Every Campus A Refuge Program.

 During this time of deep Islamophobia, xenophobia and racism, there is no better moment for campuses to intervene directly and materially in the discourse around refugees, immigrants and “others” — to transform the narrative from one of fear to fact, hatred to empathy, ignorance to awareness.